TweetingCynical/portfolio-build/README.md

 - Overlaying of headlines onto images;
 - Hover options to ann outline border and remove linear gradients to draw focus to images;
 - Contact icons with links to different socials;
+- Media queries to adjust for sizes of viewport.

 ## Suggested future changes